 - What does the utility get from the vendor?

 - A heat balance diagram

 - A guarantee

 - Utility must prove non-guarantee.

 - What if the turbines fail guarantee?

 - Utility gets a penalty payment

 - Utility must live with it

 The Solution

 - Proposals from 2 Vendors

-- Vendor X
+- Vendor X (OEM-1)

-- Vendor Y
+- Vendor Y (OEM-2)

-- Also Look at Overhaul Instead of Replacement
+- As an Option, Also Look at Overhaul Instead of Replacement

-- Analysis using PEPSE®
+- Analysis using PEPSE® Turbine and Boiler Models

-- Turbine and boiler models

-- Special Option 11 application

 PEPSE®